Modified from original post on 1/10/2019 on Zoot580.blogspot.com

 I can’t wait to continue my conversations with my friends in and from Africa on social media.
 I can’t wait to visit for an extended period.
 Give me Ghana, give me Uganda, give me Nigeria, give me Cameroon.
 Could I live there?
 Yup.
 It would be an adjustment, but it would be a BEAUTIFUL life change.
 And if I have to choose one, after all that I’ve learned, it will definitely be Uganda.
 Kampala, the capital city, to be more specific.
 Of course, Accra, Ghana is a very close second.

 So, to my distant cousins in the various parts of Africa:

 I’m sorry.
 I am so very sorry.

-Please look beyond my Ignorance, Stupidity and Immaturity and forgive my thoughts and actions of yesteryear.
+Please look beyond my ignorance, stupidity and immaturity and forgive my thoughts and actions from yesteryear.